kkuhrman/org.barzensuit.libc/README.md

 # Installation

 It is highly recommend that Gnu autotools, gcc, lzip and m4 are installed in order to build the Barzensuit software and dependent libraries.

+# Log Files

+@todo: replace manual procedure with something a bit more elegant.

+If user wished to have messages sent to log files s/he must create a directory and set write permissions for user.
+Set and export environment variable BZEN_LOG_DIR.
+Otherwise bzentest_log will fail and any messages sent to log facility will be ignored.